-Day to day support for civic duties undertaken by the Mayor is provided by the Town Council Support Officer, under the general direction of the Town Clerk.
-The Town Council Support Officer is an employee of the Town Council who, as well as carrying out other duties for the Council, assists the Mayor with organising their term in office.
+Day to day support for civic duties undertaken by the Mayor is provided by the Support Officer / Assistant to the Town Clerk & RFO, under the general direction of the Town Clerk.
+The Support Officer / Assistant to the Town Clerk & RFO is an employee of the Town Council who, as well as carrying out other duties for the Council, assists the Mayor with organising their term in office.
 This position involves arranging a meeting with the new Mayor once elected at the Annual Meeting to arrange the Civic Year, i.e. dates and venues of functions.
 Once the Civic Year is arranged, the Chairmen/Mayors of other local authorities are notified of the dates to ensure, as far as possible, that no other events take place on the same dates.

-The Town Council Support Officer receives invitations for the Mayor and liaises with the Mayor before accepting/declining invitations.
+The Support Officer / Assistant to the Town Clerk & RFO receives invitations for the Mayor and liaises with the Mayor before accepting/declining invitations.
 A diary is kept in the Town Council Office of all events the Mayor is attending and the Mayor will always receive a copy of the invitation for information.

-The Town Council Support Officer is responsible when necessary for making arrangements in conjunction with the Mayor to attend events.
+The Support Officer / Assistant to the Town Clerk & RFO is responsible when necessary for making arrangements in conjunction with the Mayor to attend events.
 The Mayor (or the Deputy Mayor if deputising for the Mayor) will normally use their own transport to attend Civic functions within and outside of Torpoint although in exceptional circumstances, alternative means of transport may be considered for engagements out of the town.

-If the Mayor is unsure of anything or requires some guidance, then this should first be raised with the Town Council Support Officer, who will provide the necessary information, occasionally this may also require the assistance of the Town Clerk.
+If the Mayor is unsure of anything or requires some guidance, then this should first be raised with the Support Officer / Assistant to the Town Clerk & RFO, who will provide the necessary information, occasionally this may also require the assistance of the Town Clerk.

-5.0 MAYOR'S CHARITY
+5.0 MAYOR RAISING FUNDS FOR CHARITY

-The Mayor's Charity traditionally raises funds for local charities and this fund is administered by the Mayor.
-It should be remembered that the Mayors Charity Fund is a distinct, separate and independent fund from the Town Council finances and is not administered or controlled by the Town Council.
+The Mayor traditionally raises funds for local charities and there is no longer a dedicated bank account for the Mayor's Charity Fund.
 It is advisable to choose the charity or charities to be supported at an early stage.
 The Mayor may decide on either one main charity to support or two or three local charities or good causes.